HChakraborty/projects/README.md

+# Please open the readme file before checking the code.
 # Hangman project in Python
-# For this code you can choose the following words or use your own words.
+# For this code you can choose the following words in this readme or use your own words.
-# Please check spaces between words in atext file like the following words.
+# Please check spaces between words in your text file like the following words.
 abandon
 ability
 able